d4t4s3c/RSAcrack/README.md

 | 8gwifi        | :heavy_check_mark: |

 > [!CAUTION]
-> Do not load large dictionaries with many lines.
+> Do not upload large dictionaries with many lines, it is recommended to use `techyou.txt` included in this repository.

 ---